-- Wrong address.
+- Wrong address;

-- No (or inadequate) reasons.
+- No (or inadequate) reasons;

-- Allegation or steps of the notice are too vague to understand what is wrong or what must be done.
+- Allegation or steps of the notice are too vague to understand what is wrong or what must be done; and

+- Uncertain compliance period.

-Where an inspector has power to amend a notice, the inspector must be satisfied that no injustice would be caused in doing so.
+Where a notice is invalid (though not where it is a nullity), an inspector has power to amend the notice.
+The inspector must be satisfied that no injustice would be caused in doing so.
 Factors which the inspector will consider include whether the policies applicable to the notice are the same and whether the appellant has had an opportunity to make a case against the amended notice.